paulotten/chordpad/README.md

 # chordpad

 chordpad is an [AutoHotkey](autohotkey.com) script that [chords](https://en.wikipedia.org/wiki/Chorded_keyboard) a 15 key numberpad into your 1 to 4 keys.
+You will need a keyboard that can register all 4 of those keys being pressed at the same time.

 | Input   | Output    |
 | ------- | --------- |